arthur-debert/lual/README.md

   - One dispatcher: `lualog.lib.console` writing to `io.stdout`.
   - Formatter for this dispatcher: `lualog.lib.text`.

-You can create custom dispatchers and formatters:
+You can create custom dispatchers and presenters:

 - **Custom dispatcher:** A function with the signature `my_dispatcher(record, config)`
   - `record`: A table containing the log details.
 Key fields include:
-    - `message`: The fully formatted log message string (from the formatter).
+    - `message`: The fully formatted log message string (from the presenter).
     - `level_name`, `level_no`: Severity level.
     - `logger_name`: Name of the logger that owns the dispatcher processing the record.